LPuchowski/Game/README.md

 # Tennis Simulation Game

-An web-based application that allows the simulation of a tennis style game using HTML, CSS, JavaScript and jQuery.
+A web-based application that allows the simulation of a tennis style game using HTML, CSS, JavaScript and jQuery.

 ## Purpose
 This web application simulates a game of tennis in the style of the game 'Pong'.